plutomi/plutomi/README.md

 > Credentials for all datasources are `admin` and `password`.

-You can also run any stack individually:
+You can also run any service individually:

 ```bash
 $ ./scripts/run.sh --stack <web|api|consumers>